overview Heading link

 - Serve as a resource for students throughout the course to keep track of due dates, assignments, expectations, and available resources outside the classroom to support their well-being and academic success

-A research article by R. Gurung and N. Galardi published on February 11, 2021, in Teaching of Psychology, examines factors affecting student help-seeking behaviors in the classroom.
-Findings show that both the tone of the syllabus (warm tone) and the presence of statements normalizing the act of reaching out for help (mental health statements) can reduce stigma and positively influence students’ intentions to ask instructors for help with wellness and academic success.
+A research article by Gurung and Galardi (2021) examined factors affecting student help-seeking behaviors in the classroom.
+Findings show that both the tone of the syllabus (warm tone) and the presence of statements normalizing help-seeking behavior (mental health statements) can reduce stigma and positively influence students’ intentions to ask instructors for help with wellness and academic success.